dictation-toolbox/aenea/README.rst

 - ProxyAppContext -- provides an AppContext that lets you match on the title, window class/window class name, etc of the currently active window on the host.
 This tries to be a drop-in replacement for AppContext, but can't quite work the same way since we need to take X11 properties into account.
 - ProxyCustomAppContext -- provides a custom context that allows querying by any value the server provides.
 See the docstring for details.
 - ProxyCrossPlatformContext -- chooses between one of several contexts based on what OS the server reports is running.
 Pass in a dict-like from OS to Context.
 Note that the OS is queried dynamically -- whenever we use the context, so you can use this if you need to switch between servers.
-- ProxyPlatformContext -- chooses between one of two contexts based on whether or not we are currently sending commands to the proxy server -- so you can use the same grammer on the VM/local machine and via proxy.
+- ProxyPlatformContext -- chooses between one of two contexts based on whether or not we are currently sending commands to the proxy server -- so you can use the same grammar on the VM/local machine and via proxy.
 - ProxyKey, ProxyMouse, ProxyText -- very similar to Dragonfly's, but support additional functionality (e.g., the Key can accept Linux keysyms as well as Dragonfly ones).
 See their docstrings for details.
 - ProxyMousePhantomClick -- Move mouse to a location, click, return.
 From the user's perspective, click without moving the mouse.